Connect with us

 “For us, we want that power for electricity, for agriculture, and not for nuclear weapons,” President Museveni said after receiving the agency’s report.

-IAEA, whose mission is to assist member countries to build safe and secure plants, has asked Uganda to build its nuclear facility in a phased approach.
+IAEA, whose mission is to assist member countries in building safe and secure plants, has asked Uganda to build its nuclear facility in a phased approach.

-In phase one, Uganda is expected to put in place understanding commitments, obligations and resource requirements before embarking on the project.
+In phase one, Uganda is expected to put in place an understanding of commitments, obligations, and resource requirements before embarking on the project.

 The third phase of the project will involve managing construction and preparing for commissioning and operations of the power plant.